• it never really happened

 2 F E E L I N G S E N S E L E S S

 ₆ I think that by existing you become apart of a contract that dictates the course of history as an observer and a bearer.
-I need to think silently and escape the collective, to keep my history alive.
+I needed to think silently and escape the collective, to keep my history alive.

-₇ To get rid of the weight of this contract I go out into the desert to look at the far off stars
+₇ To get rid of the weight of this contract I go out into the desert to look at the far off stars.

 • -, Tjú